vizdata-f21/project-1-dorian_s_gs/README.md

 percentage, we created a new variable `ratio` which is the `like_count` divided by the sum of `like_count and dislike_count`, and plotted the x-axis labels to show percentage (since the like ratio on Youtube is shown in percentage form).
-We chose a density ridge plot because it clearly shows trends in like percentage while comparing these changes by the view count category, and the peaks of the density ridges stacked vertically make comparisons between view categories simple to track.
+We chose a ridge plot because it clearly shows trends in like percentage while comparing these changes by the view count category, and the peaks of the density ridges stacked vertically make comparisons between view categories simple to track.

 For the second plot, we wanted to look more specifically at the